stnolting/neorv32/setups/vivado/README.md

-# NEORV32 Test Setups for the Digilent Boards
+# NEORV32 Xilinx Vivado Example Setups

 ## How To Run